 In free market economy, what you earn is determined by the need for what you do, your ability to do it and how difficult it is to replace you.
 However, there are people out there, of whom I used to be one, who perform in-demand jobs that require advanced qualifications and perform their duties well, but still get paid very little for doing so.
 This includes, for example, many people within environmental and social care sectors.

-Guild is very powerful emotions and, based on my first-hand experience of environmental industry and the university education that got me into it, guilt conditioning is often used to get talented people to perform certain jobs, even when doing so would place them into economic disadvantage.
+Guilt is a very powerful emotion.
+And, based on my first-hand experience of environmental industry and the university education that got me into it, guilt conditioning is often used to get talented people to perform certain jobs, even when doing so would place them into economic disadvantage.

-While I have been at university, I have seen many examples of lecturers deliberately triggering the sense of guilt in students.
-For example, on one occasion, a lecturer asked the audience whether they think that a life of a person in Bangladesh is worth the same as a life of a person in Britain.
-After everyone in the audience agreed that both lives have an equal value, the lecturer said that if we really believe so, each one of us should commit suicide, because the choices that we are making in Britain directly result in deaths of people in Bangladesh.
+While I have been at university, I have seen many examples of lecturers deliberately triggering a sense of guilt in students.
+For example, on one occasion, a lecturer asked the audience whether it thinks that a life of a person in Bangladesh is worth the same as a life of a person in Britain.
+After everyone in the audience agreed that both lives are of equal value, the lecturer said that if we really believe so, each one of us should commit suicide, because the choices that we are making in Britain directly result in deaths of people in Bangladesh.

 When I graduated and started my career within environmental sector, the constant examples of guilt conditioning continued.
 For example, the main professional organisation that many environmental engineers from our company joined was Chartered Institute of Water Environmental Management (CIWEM).
 Unlike other professional bodies, the organisation is highly moralistic.